OpenProject - Manual Installation

 - OpenProject will be served in a production environment with the Apache server (should work similarly with other servers, like nginx and others)

-is the operating system user the command is executed with.
-In this case it will be root
+The user is the operating system user the command is executed with.
+In this case it will be root for most of the time or openproject.

 1. Create a dedicated OpenProject user#